Table Of Contents

 Place: Thanh Phuoc Village, Huong Phong Commune, Huong Tra District, Thua Thien-Hue Province.

-Objects of worship: Village’s tutelary god Phan Niem, who followed King Le Thanh Tong to Binh Chiem fighting invaders and his wife, Lady Ky Thach (stone goddess).
+Objects of worship: Village’s tutelary god Phan Niem, who followed King Le Thanh Tong to Binh Chiem fighting invaders, and his wife, Lady Ky Thach (stone goddess).
 People worship them in the shrine.

 Characteristics: Procession.